The Pawfect Day to Fundraise for Your Good Dog!

 to complete your family's $16k fee for service requirement

-to help Good Dog! raise the additional $10k scholarship given to each family to fulfill the $26k family-dog program cost
+to help Good Dog! raise the additional scholarship funds given to each participating family to fulfill their $32k family-dog program cost

 Establishing your Autism Service Dog Day fundraising goal and explaining how it benefits your child's overall Good Dog! fundraising campaign will help your supporters understand why it's important to rally behind you on this special day.